ljosberinn/eslint-config-galex/README.md

 ## What's included?

-Everything is dynamically included based on your `package.json`.
+Everything is dynamically included based on your `package.json` and when using TypeScript, your `tsconfig.json`.
 Rules are selectively applied based on file name patterns.

 All rules are commented and link to their docs.